-Take the mystery out of pruning shrubs with this simple guide that will show you how to prune shrubs with confidence!
+Take the mystery out of pruning with this simple guide that will show you how to prune shrubs with confidence!
 Includes a seasonal pruning guide for most types of shrubs.

 When I started regular pruning I realized that there was nothing really to be afraid of - as long as I didn't go crazy, it was hard to hurt shrubs permanently.
 And it was pretty easy to see that pruning allowed for lots of new growth.